 All editions of Progress Points can be downloaded on our publications page under the Data Studies & Reports section.

-A fourth edition of Progress Points will be released in late 2018, in conjunction with an update to the region’s Comprehensive Economic Development Strategy.
+A fourth edition of Progress Points will be released in the fall of 2019, in conjunction with an update to the region’s Comprehensive Economic Development Strategy.

 We commission and support surveys to assess perceptions of key stakeholders and examine topic areas supported by our responsive and donor-advised grantmaking to learn whether and how Foundation grants are meeting the needs of our communities.
 Current examples include: